joyjding/spot/README.md

 	git clone https://github.com/joyjding/spot

-Spot can run in interpretation or compilation mode:
+Spot can run in compilation or interpretation mode.
+In compilation mode, Spot compiles to x86 assembly.
+In interpretation mode, Spot commands are interpreted in Python.

+- To run Spot in compilation mode:

+	1. Run spot.py on your file of choice.
+This generates a filename.asm file.

+		python spot.py <filename.spot>

+	2. Take the asm file and run it through codegen.sh, a shell script.
+Codegen.sh creates an object file and then executes it.

+		./codegen.sh <filename>

-To run in interpretation mode:
+- To run Spot in interpretation mode:

+	1. Run spot.py on your file of choice.

 		python spot.py -eval <filename>

-To run in compilation mode:

-	python spot.py <filename>
+	2. Results will show up in the terminal window.

 ##Syntax